 After Google stopped updating the public PR metrics, people turned to third-party metrics, like Domain Authority.

-The Rise in Popularity of Domain Authority (DA)
+The Rise of Domain Authority (DA)

 One such metric is Domain authority or DA.
 This is Moz’s metric and it has turned into a very popular link metric over the years.